FAQ for Journalists

 You will work for a local news organization that has competed for the right to host you.
 Isn’t that flattering?
 They might be a public radio station, a newspaper, a TV station, a website — really any high-quality local news organization that can put you to great use.

-Your program year begins July 2023.
+Your program year begins July 7, 2025.

 You will be an employee of the local news organization.
 You will be edited and managed by them.

 Yes, yes and yes.
 As you know, news organizations are hungry for multi-talented journalists.
-But we may also find that news organizations have specific needs in which case we’ll match reporters with specialties with those newsrooms that most need them.
+But we may also find that news organizations have specific needs, in which case we’ll match reporters with specialties with those newsrooms that most need them.
 As a baseline, everyone must write well and report well.

-Only in rare cases.
 Report for America is focused on improving local reporting.

 No. We have great respect for high-quality advocacy journalists of all stripes but this particular program is focused on nitty-gritty objective reporting.
-In fact, while you’re an RFA corps members, you won’t be allowed to endorse particular candidates or advocate sides of any issues that your news organization might be covering.
+In fact, while you’re an RFA corps member, you won’t be allowed to endorse particular candidates or advocate sides of any issues that your news organization might be covering.

 You don’t have to be, though you can be.
 Our experience has shown that locals can provide great insight about the community while out-of-towners often can bring fresh perspective.
-During the pandemic, when most reporters are working from home, corps members have felt especially supported when their newsroom is an area where they have some history—family or friends in the region or a general sense of the place.

 At the start of the program, you’ll spend time learning from expert journalists and other trainers about your beat, specific skills to know, and more.
 Ongoing training throughout the year will build on that.
 You’ll also have the opportunity to be paired with a mentor who will give you personal, ongoing guidance.